sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-3.markdown

 Currently, the ecosystems of other effect systems have been built without taking this possibility into account.
-As a result, when we eventually move to a system that supports both algebraic effects and higher-order effects, it may require a major overhaul, namely separating first-order and higher-order concerns for every effect.
+As a result, when we eventually move to a system that supports both algebraic effects and higher-order effects, it may require a major overhaul, namely separating first-order and higher-order definitions for every effect.

 That said, it’s possible that future research will even eliminate the need for such a separation, so I can’t say anything for certain.
 The one thing we can say with confidence is that effect systems remain an evolving field, and nobody yet knows which approach will ultimately prove “correct.”